codeonlyjs/website/content/guide/templateIf.md

 In either case (same or different active branch) the eventual active branch is then updated so any dynamic callback properties in that branch are also reflected in the DOM.

+If any of the branches contain `bind` directives those element references will be set to `null` when the branch is removed and restored to the element reference when the branch is re-created.

 ## CSS Transitions